Connecting and Calibrating Your Salinity Probe to a Neptune Systems Apex

 Also, please remember that all of your probes are fragile and should be handled with care.

-Your salinity probe is the longer black probe that came included with your Apex.
+Your salinity probe is the long black probe that came included with your Apex.

 NOTE: Your salinity probe should be dry to begin the calibration process do not rinse it or do anything to get it wet.

-Your salinity probe will connect to the port in the lower left corner of your Apex base unit.
+Your salinity probe will connect to the port in the lower-left corner of your Apex base unit.
+Connect your salinity probe to your Apex base using the Conductivity/Salinity probe port.

 Calibrating Your pH Probe